snozbot/fungus/CONTRIBUTING.md

 [pr]: https://github.com/fungusgames/Fungus/compare/

-We will try to give initial feedback to pull requests within 3 days or sooner.
+We will try to give initial feedback to pull requests within a few days.
 However, this may not always be possible.
 Please be patient, we will look at every pull request as soon as we can.

 Your pull request will have a better chance of being accepted if you do the following:

-* Write tests (more information on how to do this coming soon).
+* Send one pull request for each new feature.
+It's time consuming for us to review multi-feature changes.
+* Write tests for each change / new feature (not always possible)
-* Follow our coding style (details coming soon !)
+* Follow our coding standard (see project docs)
 * Write a [good commit message][commit].

 [code of conduct]: https://fungusgames.com/code-of-conduct